-There are two ways to travel overland by public transport from Hua Hin to Chiang Mai:
+There are three ways to travel by public transport from Hua Hin to Chiang Mai:

 Bus Times from Hua Hin to Chiang Mai

 There is currently 1 direct bus service a day from Hua Hin to Chiang Mai which you can book online.

 |Hua Hin||Chiang Mai||Cost||Company|